confluentinc/ksqldb-recipes/docs/real-time-analytics/datacenter/index.md

   EMIT CHANGES;
 ```

 This command filters the panel power readings for instances where utilization is 85% or higher.
-This stream could be used in a monitoring or alerting context to notify on call personal of a potential issue with the power supplies to the datacenter.
+This stream could be used in a monitoring or alerting context to notify on-call personnel of a potential issue with the power supplies to the datacenter.

 To provide billing reports, a `STREAM` is created that joins the panel sensor readings with the customer tenant information.
 Functions are used to create a billable month indicator along with the necessary fields from the joined stream and table.